 salt and white pepper

 First make the filling.
-In a large bowl, mix the shallot and garlic.
+In a large bowl, mix the shallots and garlic.
 Add the game, pork belly mince, diced bacon, Madeira, spices and herbs.
 Season with salt and a little white pepper.

 Using your hands, mix all the ingredients thoroughly together.
 Put in the fridge while you prepare the pastry.